UK breeding a generation of teenage addicts says new study

 Shortening Attention Spans

 The plethora of technology available to teens is also having a worrying impact on their attention spans.
 1 in 4 teens have over 20 apps on their smartphones, with the average teen having 13 apps on their device.
-The constant search for the ‘next thing’ is evidenced in how they use apps – 46% admitted that they stop using or delete an app less than a week after using it, freeing up storage space for a new app.
+The constant search for the ‘next thing’ is evidenced in how they use apps – 46% admitted that they quit using or delete an app less than a week after using it, freeing up storage space for a new app.

 UK habits by region